LvBench: A Benchmark for Long-form Video Understanding with Versatile Multi-modal Question Answering

 $\bullet$~\textit{Causal Reasoning.} Causal reasoning questions require the model to understand and infer cause-and-effect relationships between events in the storyline, and causality is the key driving force in the development of the story.

 $\bullet$~\textit{Hypothetical Reasoning.} Hypothetical reasoning questions require the model to understand the preconditions and post-effects of storylines.
-Based on causal tracing of storylines, we designed hypothetical reasoning questions with the assumption that certain events in the story are not happened, and how the storyline will develop under this condition.
+Based on the causal tracing of storylines, we designed hypothetical reasoning questions with the assumption that certain events in the story do not happen, and how the storyline will develop under this condition.

 $\bullet$~\textit{External Knowledge.} External knowledge questions require the model to understand additional knowledge that could not be found in movies but has relevance to the movie content.
-These external knowledge may involve cultural background, actor information, history, and social response.
+This external knowledge may involve cultural background, actor information, history, and social response.

-We showcase examples of the various types mentioned above in our supplementary materials.
+Examples of the various types mentioned above are showcased in Appendix~\ref{appx:datasets_examples}.
+We also present the ground truth answers and the results predicted by our model.